haskell-lang/haskell-lang/static/markdown/announcements.md

-*By the haskell-lang.org team: Anthony Cowley, Chris Allen, Chris Done, Emanuel Borsboom, Francesco Mazzoli, Gabriel Gonzalez, Julie Moronuki, Mathieu Boespflug, Michael Sloan, Michael Snoyman, Roman Cheplyaka, Sibi Prabakaran, Tim Dysinger, Vincent Hanquez*
+*By the haskell-lang.org team: Anthony Cowley, Chris Allen, Chris Done, Emanuel Borsboom, Francesco Mazzoli, Gabriel Gonzalez, Julie Moronuki, Michael Sloan, Michael Snoyman, Roman Cheplyaka,
+Sibi Prabakaran, Tim Dysinger, Vincent Hanquez*

 We are happy to announce the launch of a new Haskell community nexus